Wander Labs

 Do I need to be an experienced builder? +

 You don’t need to be a senior engineer, or even a developer, but you do need enough skill in your craft to actually make the thing you’re pitching and the seriousness to see it through.
-Wander Labs is about shipping a real project with mentorship behind you, not learning a skill from scratch.
+Wander Labs is about shipping a real Quest with mentorship behind you, not learning a skill from scratch.
 If you already have something you want to build, write, or launch, you’re in the right place.

 How does the mentorship actually work? +